-- 75. The pharmaceutical system includes myriad stakeholders including pharmacists, health care workers, patient groups and consumers, wholesalers, academic institutions, donors, policy-makers, regulatory authorities, United Nations bodies, nongovernmental organizations and the private sector.
+75. The pharmaceutical system includes myriad stakeholders including pharmacists, health care workers, patient groups and consumers, wholesalers, academic institutions, donors, policy-makers, regulatory authorities, bodies in the United Nations system, nongovernmental organizations and the private sector.
 The challenge at the global, regional and country levels is to coordinate and harness the contributions of the many different entities to improve access to safe, effective and quality medicines and vaccines.
 WHO collaborates with stakeholders in a multitude of ways, some of which are mentioned in this report.
-A non-exhaustive list of entities working on access to medicines (WHO collaborating centres, United Nations bodies and related organizations, partners and non-State actors in official relations with WHO) is provided in Appendix 4. - 76.
-Key considerations are as follows. - WHO can use its convening power and advantage compared with other organizations to support increased interorganizational, regional and country collaboration in order to network, share best practices and improve information sharing.
+A non-exhaustive list of entities working on access to medicines (WHO collaborating centres, bodies in the United Nations system and related organizations, partners and non-State actors in official relations with WHO) is provided in Appendix 4.